Political Party and Platforms

 I am a card-carrying NRA member.
-I am also a member of the Bradford Sportsman Club in Charlestown, RI with over 400 gun toting members.
-Much to the chagrin of many of my fellow club members, I don't see the need for an AR-15 to go deer, bear, moose, elk or any kind of animal hunting.
-I don't like to see Wayne LaPierre, head of the NRA, get on National TV and put the fear of total gun control and/or gun confiscation into the minds of gun owners.
-I don't really want to see armed guards at our schools.
+I am also a member of the Bradford Sportsman Club in Charlestown, RI, with over 400 gun-toting members.
+Much to the chagrin of many of my fellow club members, I don't see the need for an AR-15 to go deer, bear, moose, elk, or any animal hunting.
+I don't like to see Wayne LaPierre, head of the NRA, get on National TV and put the fear of total gun control and gun confiscation into the minds of gun owners.
+I don't want to see armed guards at our schools.
 I'm not sure if it's okay that school administrators, teachers or janitors are armed.
-I think sometimes Mr. LaPierre goes overboard and I'm hesitant to believe and or listen to him.
+I think sometimes Mr. LaPierre goes overboard, and I'm hesitant to believe and or listen to him.

-But then again, as gun-owners we listen to the news media, watch broadcast news TV, read newspapers and magazines, and get information that the Democratic politicians are going to do anything they can to curtail guns in America.
+But then again, as gun-owners, we listen to the news media, watch broadcast news TV, read newspapers and magazines, and get information that the Democratic politicians are going to do anything they can to curtail guns in America.
 Then, as gun owners, we talk about it all.
-The Democratic politicians are going to tax ammo, they have already put limits on magazine capacities in some cities, they want to ban all semi-automatic guns and they have already begun to require registration for every gun in their communities just to name a few of the political strategies currently under way.
+The Democratic politicians are going to tax ammo.
+They have put limits on magazine capacities in some cities; they want to ban all semi-automatic guns, and they have begun to require registration for every weapon in their communities.
+These are just a few of the Democratic political strategies currently underway.

 Many other strict gun control ideas are being put forth by the anti-gun crowd and their political friends.
-Sadly, they are hopping on the gun control band wagon fueled by the tragedies of the recent mass shootings.
-They are not thinking seriously and thoughtfully of what they're proposing; they want to propose “anything" that has to do with gun control of any kind in the hope of gathering votes.
-Interestingly, many of their ideas are already in the law, but these laws are not always explained or enforced.
-The passionate pleas for gun abolishment by family members who have lost children is heart wrenching, but it is mis-guided.
+Sadly, they are hopping on the gun control bandwagon fueled by the tragedies of the recent mass shootings.
+They are not thinking seriously and thoughtfully of what they're proposing; they want to submit "anything" that has to do with gun control of any kind in the hope of gathering votes.
+Interestingly, many of their ideas are already in the law, but these laws are neither explained nor enforced.
+The passionate pleas for gun abolishment by family members who have lost children is heart-wrenching, but it is misguided.

-Federal, state and local politicians of both parties don't want to spotlight on the fact that they, through budgetary constraints, closed thousands of psychiatric and mental health facilities in the US.
-Where do you go if you have a young person, or anyone for that matter, who displays destructive behavior to others and/or to himself?
-The mother of the young man involved with the Newtown Elementary school tragedy was told that there was no place for her to take him to unless he did something really bad!
-Well he did…he killed her then many elementary school kids and teachers, and then he killed himself!
+Federal, state, and local politicians of both parties don't want to spotlight on the fact that they, through budgetary constraints, closed thousands of psychiatric and mental health facilities in the US.
+Where do you go if you have someone who displays destructive behavior to others or himself?
+The mother of the young man involved with the Newtown Elementary school tragedy was told that there was no place for her to take him to unless he did something terrible!
+Well, he did.
+He killed her and many elementary school kids and teachers, and then he killed himself!

 Pornography is one of the most de-humanizing vices on the planet.
 It is an addictive blight on our people that has a profoundly negative impact on our culture.
-Pornography is rampant among our teenage and young adult populations and it is pervasive on all the media that young people have access to.
-It de-values women and in so doing it desensitizes us as human beings.
+Pornography is rampant among our teenage and young adult populations, and it is pervasive on all the media that young people access.
+It devalues women, and in so doing, it desensitizes us as human beings.
 It's another nail in the coffin of a valueless culture.
 Is that related to gun violence?
-You bet it is…when you disregard the value of another human being you have no qualms of abusing or destroying them.
-A host of psychological and physical performance dilemmas are being found in young men who are frequent pornographic consumers.
-Their ability and/or their inability to act on what they view can result in frustrations that sometimes manifest themselves in violent actions.
+You bet it is…when you disregard the value of another human being, and you have no doubts about abusing or destroying them.
+Many mental and physical performance dilemmas are in young men who are frequent pornographic consumers.
+Their ability or their inability to act on what they view can result in frustrations that sometimes manifest themselves in violent actions.
 Again, the pornography industry is protected by freedom of speech and by producers of pornography cozying up to politicians.

-Local schools in the USA typically have 1 social worker, 1 school phycologist and maybe 2 school counselors for hundreds of kids in their schools.
-Pick up a state department of education guideline for number of pupils per social worker, school psychologist or school counselor and notice what the acceptable number is…you will be shocked… 300-900 to 1 or how about 3500:1.
+Local schools in the USA typically have one social worker, one school phycologist, and maybe two school counselors for hundreds of kids in their schools.
+Pick up the state department of education guidelines for the number of pupils per social worker, school psychologist, or school counselor and notice what the acceptable amount is…you will be shocked 300-900 to 1 or how about 3500:1.
 Student support services come under budgetary items as NON-ESSENTIAL PERSONNEL.
-Trust me, school administrators typically will not budget for more personnel than what the state education department says they should have.
+Trust me.
+School administrators typically will not budget for more personnel than what the state education department says they should have.
 I wonder if the troubled student turned killer in Florida might have benefited from a non-essential personnel intervention?

-How about politicians from both parties and their celebrity types hop on the band wagons of advocating for more psychiatric and mental health facilities, or enact legislation that curtails violent movies, video games and pornography, or how about advocating for more NON-ESSENTIAL PERSONNEL in our schools.
+How about politicians from both parties and their celebrity types hop on the bandwagons of advocating for more psychiatric and mental health facilities, or enact legislation that curtails violent movies, video games and pornography, or how about promoting for added NON-ESSENTIAL PERSONNEL in our schools.
 Here's a real novel idea in today's culture.
 How about bringing God back into our classrooms?
-No that won't happen, instead they will get on national media, and with their vitriol, will indict or lay the blame of mass shootings, directly or indirectly, on the NRA and the responsible gun owning American public.
+No, that won't happen.
+Instead, they will get on national media, and with their vitriol, will indict or lay the blame of mass shootings, directly or indirectly, on the NRA and the responsible gun-owning American public.

-Guns don't kill people.
-People kill people.
-Gun violence is a cultural problem not a gun problem.
-The question that should be addressed is how we, as a culture, got to this point?
-What has happened to our values that we have such a low regard for human life?
+Guns don't kill people; people kill people.
+Gun violence is a cultural problem, not a gun problem.
+The question is, how we, as a culture, got to this point?
+What has happened to the values that we have such low regard for human life?
 That we deal with conflict through violence?
-That we just don't care about others?
-One very promising program that addresses the cultural issue is the Jesse Lewis Choose Love Program created by a mom who lost her 6-year-old son in the Newtown Elementary School shooting in 2012.
-This K-12 curriculum focuses on a formula that encompasses courage + gratitude + forgiveness + compassion which will equal choosing love.
-Politicians and school administrators might want to take a very close look at this program as a partial answer to addressing gun violence and look to fund this kind of program.
-Programs like this may benefit not only children and parents, but our culture as well.
-Politicians and school administrators might want to look at programs that would allow school personnel who voluntarily agree to get trained and who want to carry firearms.
-If it were a fact that schools in communities have armed and trained personnel on staff then that fact might be a deterrent to some deranged killer.
+That we don't care about others?
+One up-and-coming program that addresses the cultural issue is the Jesse Lewis Choose Love Program created by a mom who lost her 6-year-old son in the Newtown Elementary School shooting in 2012.
+This K-12 curriculum focuses on a formula that encompasses courage + gratitude + forgiveness + compassion, which will equal choosing love.
+Politicians and school administrators might want to take a very close look at this program as a partial answer to addressing gun violence and look to fund it.
+Programs like this may benefit not only children and parents but our culture as well.
+Politicians and school administrators might want to look at programs that would allow school personnel who voluntarily agree to get trained and who wish to carry firearms.
+If it were a fact that schools in communities have armed and trained personnel on staff, then that fact might be a deterrent to some deranged killer.
 Signs posted at all the entrances to schools that say: Warning: Personnel in this school are armed might also be a good deterrent.